laravel/docs/frontend.md

 [Laravel Livewire](https://laravel-livewire.com) is a framework for building Laravel powered frontends that feel dynamic, modern, and alive just like frontends built with modern JavaScript frameworks like Vue and React.

-When using Livewire, you will create Livewire "components" that render a discrete portion of your UI and exposes methods and data that can be invoked and interacted with from your application's frontend.
+When using Livewire, you will create Livewire "components" that render a discrete portion of your UI and expose methods and data that can be invoked and interacted with from your application's frontend.
 For example, a simple "Counter" component might look like the following:

 ```php
 <?php